 “Making mistakes is natural, but you have to keep challenging yourself,” Jacobs says of running a business.
 “You can’t stray from your strengths.”
 For Jacobs, strength begins with passion.
 “Start with something you really like and believe in,” Jacobs advises fledgling entrepreneurs.

-His wife’s passion for the outdoors led him to partner with the U.S. National Parks system, providing hospitality and concessions at many of the nation’s most treasured locales.
+His wife’s passion for the outdoors led him to partner with several U.S. national and state parks, providing hospitality and concessions at many of the nation’s most treasured locales.
 The common bond he shares with visitors, Jacobs says, is what makes it successful.
-“When you come with the passion for the experience, you become a much better business partner,” he says.
+“When you come with the passion for the experience, you become a much better business partner,” he continues.

 But passion alone doesn’t drive Jacobs’ business strategy.
 He leads with a consistent, predictable approach punctuated with a commitment to speaking his mind, whether his opinions are met with applause or questions.
 “You need to be predictable—predictable to those people who work for you,” he advises.
 “It helps them, gives them direction on where you’re going.
 If you’re not predictable, people have the tendency to operate with fear and not confidence.”

-One area Jacobs still gives his full attention to is philanthropy.
-He has given millions to Buffalo-area hospitals and the University of Buffalo, helping to establish the Jacobs Institute, a collaborative partnership between the university, Kaleida Health, and a new downtown medical and teaching district he hopes will revitalize the area as much as it leads the way in research and teaching.
+Jacobs has also been involved in philanthropy, having given millions to the University at Buffalo.
+One of his donations helped to establish the Jacobs Institute there, a program “which will support research and clinical collaboration on the causes, treatment and prevention of heart and vascular diseases,” according to the University at Buffalo news center.
+It is a program he hopes will revitalize the area as much as it leads the way in research and teaching.
 Jacobs believes education is the United States’ most valuable commodity.

 “If it weren’t for academics, I think this country would be in even more difficulty than we are today,” he says.
 “We have excellent universities and educational opportunities here, and they really are spurring the intelligence that will lead this country.
 We’re a high-priced provider of mundane materials and redundant things.
 That will always be the case.
 It’s education that will keep the economy flourishing.”